WeTransfer is getting weird…

 Whether or not these forays into the world of the Kool Kidz are the result of a shift in strategy brought on by the company’s relatively new chief executive, Gordon Willoughby (formerly of Amazon), they’re pretty great.
 (At least, in the sense that we’re writing about WeTransfer for the first time in a few years.)

-I can’t say whether WeTransfer’s file sharing service is notably better or worse than Box or DropBox, but their hipster cred is undeniable.
+I can’t say whether WeTransfer’s file sharing service is notably better or worse than Box or Dropbox, but their hipster cred is undeniable.
 Points to you, WeTransfer.
 Points to you.